percona/pmm_dump_docs/docs/troubleshooting.md

 2021-10-09T13:14:51Z FTL Failed to create ClickHouse source: dial tcp 127.0.0.1:9000: connect: connection refused
 ```

-However, you can access ClickHouse if you use the IP that Docker assigns to your PMM Server.
+However, you can adjust PMM ClickHouse configuration to allow connections outside the container.
+Then you can access ClickHouse if you use the IP that Docker assigns to your PMM Server.
 If you do not know this IP address, run the `docker inspect` command and search for the `IPAddress` value in the container `NetworkSettings`.
 Once you find the IP address that Docker assigned to your PMM Server container, you can use it to export QAN.
 See [Exporting Query Analytics Data](export_qan.md) for more details.

 An alternative solution would be publishing port 9000 at the time when you create a PMM Server container, but we do not recommend it, because doing so opens outside access to your raw queries and is not secure.

+If auto-generated URL for the ClickHouse does not work even if the ClickHouse port and the server are accessible, you can overwrite defaults by providing option `--click-house-url='tcp://default:clickhouse@<YOUR_DOCKER_PMM_IP_ADDRESS>:9000/pmm'`.
+Replace `<YOUR_DOCKER_PMM_IP_ADDRESS>` with the IP that Docker assigned to your PMM Server.

 ## Import issues